objetos/q_p5fx/draw_quadrille/display_fns.md

 title: display functions
 ---

 Display functions determine how quadrille cells are visually rendered based on their values.
-To disable a specific display function, assign it a value of `0`, `null`, or `undefined`.
+To disable a specific display function, assign it a value of `0` or `null`.

 | Display Function  | Value Type | Default                                                                                                              |
 |-------------------|------------|----------------------------------------------------------------------------------------------------------------------|